JIAlonglong/JIAlonglong.github.io/_pages/about.md

 - Fields: Machine Learning (ML), Reinforcement Learning (RL) .

 ## Future Goals 🚀
-I am actively seeking opportunities to pursue a Master’s or Ph.D. degree to deepen my research in robotic control algorithms and reinforcement learning.
+I am actively seeking opportunities to pursue a Ph.D. degree to deepen my research in robotic control algorithms and reinforcement learning.
 I aim to collaborate with academic experts to address complex challenges in robotics and drive innovation in the field.

 ## Connect With Me 📬
 - Email: jialonglongliu@gmail.com